You’re doing well.

 Where misalignment comes from

-As leaders take on more scope, the gap between big intentions and small daily realities widens.
+As responsibility expands, the gap between intention and daily reality often widens.

 How you spend your attention.